 Who knew stewardship felt so good?

 No matter where you live, you make an impact.
 For communities to function well over time, conscious efforts must be made by many to contribute to the positive impact toward the development of that community, or else who will?
 That is stewardship.
-We recognize this at Madrone Landscapes, and try to do our part. http://madronelandscapes.com/about-us/stewardship/.
+We recognize this at Madrone Landscape, and try to do our part. https://madronelandscapes.com/about-us/stewardship/.

 One recent effort that Madrone participated in was the design and installation of a low-impact landscape at El Camino Homeless Organization(ECHO).
 ECHO is a non-profit organization with a 50-bed transitional shelter helping families and individuals find permanent housing within three months of entering the facility.
 The organization is located on the Central Coast of California serving North San Luis Obispo County, and you can read more about their efforts here.